It is a Hot Process Crock Pot, Oatmeal & Honey Castile soap recipe, known interchangeably as Kaleb’s Oatmeal & Honey Castile or Bunny’s Castile.

 This site has an excellent tutorial on how to line your soap molds.
 Basically, make a cardboard box the size of the inside of your mold and cover that with freezer paper.
 Voila, practically perfect mold liner.

 This is also where I got the plan for the wooden log soap mold seen here.
 I like it a lot.
 It is the easiest thing in the world to unmold.
 Just take off the removable ends and lower the hinged sides.

 Here are a couple of can’t miss hot process tutorials: Hot Process Soap Making by Gracefruit & Zensoaps Hot Process Double-Boiler method.
 And of course, my favorite spot for soapmaking in general is always Kathy Miller’s site.

 One more thing.
 I picked up a crock pot at a thrift store for soap making only.
-If you get a second-hand one you might want to do this to make sure it is in working order.
+If you get a second-hand one you want to plug it in at the store to make sure it’s in working order.